ray-project/ray/doc/source/data/creating-datastreams.rst

 .. tabbed:: Binary

-  Read binary files into a ``Datastream``.
-Each binary file will be treated as a single row of opaque bytes.
+  Read binary files and directories.
+Each binary file will be converted to a record containing opaque bytes.
 These bytes can be decoded into tensor, tabular, text, or any other kind of data using :meth:`~ray.data.Datastream.map_batches` to apply a per-row decoding :ref:`user-defined function <transform_datastreams_writing_udfs>`.

-  Although this simple example demonstrates reading a single file, note that Datastreams can also read directories of binary files, with one bytes block created per file.

   .. literalinclude:: ./doc_code/creating_datastreams.py
     :language: python